Top 50 advertising and marketing agencies

 – won awards for the highest number of different client brands

-– the highest number of points in their chart (according to their own common sense ranking system)
+– the highest number of points in their chart (according to their common sense ranking system)

-Ok, so the hard facts are that they have been IPA's Agency of the Year and Marketing Week's Agency of the Year, but using their own ranking system doesn't necessarily make them the best, especially when they use their own points scoring system and when you compare them to other agencies in the UK that go for global rather than national awards, it's up to you to decide.
-I'm not trying to be negative, but we all know how to play with statistics to highlight what we want to.
+Ok, so the hard facts are that they have been IPA's Agency of the Year, Marketing Week's Agency of the Year and voted Most Effective Creative Agency by Client in the UK 2012, but using their own ranking system doesn't necessarily make them the best especially when they use their own points scoring system and when you compare them to other agencies in the UK that go for global rather than national awards, I would say it's up to you to decide but the Gunn Report did it for you by naming them top creative UK agency in 2010, 3rd in 2011 and 5th in 2012.

-That aside, I like their creative mantra - 'What brands need most is energy!' and this certainly shows in some fantastic work for Bacardi (brilliant advert where people make their own island in an empty sea to party on), the BBC, the Home Office, Land Rover, Lloyds TSB, M&S, Virgin and Volvic.
+That aside, I like their creative mantra - 'What brands need most is energy!' and this certainly shows in some fantastic work for the BBC, the Home Office, Land Rover, Lloyds, M&S, Virgin and Volvic.

-Mass award winning S&S are a full service, integrated communications network that get people to fall in love with their clients’ products and services (there that's simpler and less pretentious).
-Of course they do, do what they say, look at their love story about Guinness.
-Oh and the advert for Otrivin - ‘You Look Dumber With Your Mouth Open’, its so true!
+Mass award winning S&S are a full service, integrated communications network that get people to fall in love with their clients’ products and services (there that's a simpler wording and far less pretentious).
+Of course they do do what they say, paining the town Black with Guinness, work for Toyota and Visa.
+Oh and the advert for Walls Sausages with the little talking dog in a ring box is so funny!

 www.tbwa-london.com • www.tbwamanchester.com • www.tbwa.com